 There may be times you make royal icing with egg white and if you do, you should add it so your royal icing will have volume.

 Cream of Tartar will help prevent sugar crystallization.

 Crystallization is a chain reaction that occurs in melted sugar as it tries to reform into its crystalline (grainy) state.
 If you are boiling sugar syrup and a few sugar crystals stick to the side of the pot, it can make the entire syrup become crystallized.
 As you can imagine none of us want that because grainy royal icing isn’t what we’re looking for.

-Adding a cold spoon to the sugar syrup can also cause it to crystalize.
+Adding a cold spoon to the sugar syrup can also cause it to crystallize.
 But the good news there are things you can do to stop crystallization.
 Adding an interfering agent like cream of tartar or lemon juice can help prevent it.